In-field Charging of Battery Equipment with Husqvarna Group

 Sustainable products and services

-Husqvarna Construction division have a strategic initiative regarding providing sustainable solutions including both the use of battery-powered products as well as sustainable ways of charging batteries.
+Husqvarna Construction division has a strategic initiative regarding providing sustainable solutions including both the use of battery-powered products as well as sustainable ways of charging batteries.
 Our customers are today suffering from an insufficient and unstable supply of electricity on construction worksites, which can lead to usage of alternative charging solutions, including the use of non-renewable energy sources.
 We are therefore looking for solutions to further explore sustainable ways of charging multiple batteries on both urban and remote construction worksites.

 Husqvarna Group has designed, produced and sold products and services for over three centuries in more than 100+ countries.
 Our business strategy drive us in the transition to resource-smart and low-carbon solutions.
 The following challenge is provided by our Construction Division, a global leader in machinery and diamond tools for the construction and stone industries.